The REAL Brooklyn of

 Jackie Gleason and The Honeymooners

-The REAL Brooklyn of Jackie Gleason and The Honeymooners follows Gleason’s journey from that cold-water flat to Manhattan’s Adelphi Theater, where the “Classic 39” episodes of The Honeymooners were filmed.
+Frank Mastropolo, author of the best-selling series of books on New York’s historic music venues, forgotten “ghost” signs, and archaeological treasures, follows Gleason’s journey from that cold-water Brooklyn flat to Manhattan’s Adelphi Theater, where the “Classic 39” episodes of TV’s The Honeymooners were filmed.

 And awaaay we go!

 Jackie Gleason, 1952.
 Charlotte Brooks, LOOK magazine collection, Library of Congress